Gjeffroy/gjeffroy/README.md

 Labeling data with Large Language Models (LLMs) using Python, LangChain, and pandas; An interesting process to get statistics out of text data and train lighter models (CNN, LSTM, etc) to perform similar classification tasks at a lower cost.

 **Chatbot on personal data**  [🔗](https://github.com/Gjeffroy/chatbot_langchain_taipy/tree/main)<br>
 <em>Development in progress... </em> 🚜👷🚧🏗️  A chatbot built in LangChain to question over 600 documents (pdf and HTML) related to the French secondary education curriculum.
+Using a Self query retriever to filter the data on 'discipline' and 'cycle'.

 ## 🧠 Machine learning and Deep learning
 **A textbook exercise on predicting breast cancer** [🔗](https://github.com/Gjeffroy/breast_cancer_classification) <br>